totten/bknix/README.md

 * Sort out php-imap
 * Make it easier to switch between php56, php70, php71.
 (Currently, you need to search/replace in `default.nix`.)
 * Instead of putting most code in `./civicrm-buildkit`, put it in `$out`.
 (Preferrably... without neutering git cache.)
+* `mysqld` is spawned in the background via `amp` (b/c that has the automated ramdisk handling).
+However, it'd be conceptually cleaner to launch `mysqld` in the foreground via `bknix run`.

 ## Tips